single-spa/single-spa-angularjs/README.md

 ## Quickstart

-First, in the child application, run `npm install --save single-spa-angular1` (or `jspm install npm:single-spa-angular1` if your child application is managed by jspm).
-Then, in your [child app's entry file](https://github.com/CanopyTax/single-spa/blob/docs-1/docs/configuring-child-applications.md#the-entry-file), do the following:
+First, in the [single-spa application](https://github.com/CanopyTax/single-spa/blob/master/docs/applications.md#registered-applications), run `npm install --save single-spa-angular1`.
+Then, create an entry file for the application:

 ```js
 import singleSpaAngular1 from 'single-spa-angular1';